Psychodynamic Therapy uses dream analysis to understand internal conflicts that cause psychic pain.

 Psychodynamic therapy is an “insight-oriented” therapy that focuses on helping you explore unconscious aspects of yourself.
 It aims to uncover internal and interpersonal processes that might affect your relationships or cause mental distress in the form of symptoms like anxiety and depression.
 We know that our thoughts, feelings and behaviours are heavily influenced by conflicts that are out of our conscious awareness.
 A psychodynamic therapist is trained to tune into these aspects and help you gain a deeper understanding about how they impact your life.
-It aims to bring unconscious conflicts into our present experience, so they can be understood, processed and resolved.
-A bi-product of this process is that you can be relieved of symptoms such as anxiety or depressed mood.
-While it has its roots in Freudian psychoanalysis, psychodynamic therapy is practised in a less intense way and involves sitting in a chair rather than lying on a couch.
+It aims to bring unconscious conflicts into the present experience, so they can be understood, processed and resolved.
+A bi-product of this process is relief from symptoms such as anxiety or depressed mood.
+While psychodynamic therapy has its roots in Freudian psychoanalysis, it is practised in a less intense way and involves sitting in a chair rather than lying on a couch.

-Psychodynamic therapy can be very helpful for people who don’t understand why they keep repeating the same patterns in relationships and is also an effective treatment for many mental health conditions such as depression and anxiety.
-It is also helpful if you have tried other forms of therapy but found them lacking or too superficial.
+Psychodynamic therapy can be very helpful if you don’t understand why you keep repeating the same patterns in relationships, or if you have tried other forms of therapy but found them lacking or too superficial.
 It can be very useful for understanding the underlying cause of psychological symptoms such as (but not limited to) excessive worrying, social anxiety, panic attacks, insomnia, low mood, suicidal thoughts, lack of motivation or chronic irritability.
-It aims to develop people’s self-awareness, understanding the influence of the past on your present behaviour, and deal with the root cause of symptoms rather than providing strategies to manage them.
-This is quite different to strategy-based therapies such as CBT (Cognitive-Behavioural Therapy) which is more focused on problem-solving and providing strategies to change.
+It aims to improve your self-awareness, understanding the influence of the past on your present behaviour, and deal with the root cause of symptoms rather than providing strategies to manage them.
+This is quite different to strategy-based therapies such as CBT (Cognitive-Behavioural Therapy), usually more focused on problem-solving and providing strategies to change.

 At Mindwell our team has a special interest in treating adults with a range of psychological symptoms using a psychodynamic approach.
 We also use a blend of other therapy approaches depending on your specific needs.
 If you have any questions or want to book in for a consultations please call us.

 Are you suffering with anxiety and looking for some adult counselling in Geelong?
 If you struggle with symptoms of anxiety, you are not alone.
 In fact, in any one year in Australia approximately 2 million adults have anxiety.
-Luckily, it is highly treatable and adult counselling can help.
+The good news is that Anxiety it is very treatable and counselling can help.

 If you are an anxious person, you may work hard to hide this from other people.
 From the outside people may see you as someone who is always in control of situations, organised, very good at planning, someone who works very hard, is a high achiever or perfectionist, is always punctual or perhaps thoughtful of others.
 On the inside however, you might feel insecure, lacking in confidence, on edge, or maybe you feel on the brink of panic or overwhelm some days.